shopware5/devdocs/source/designers-guide/configuration-using-theme-php/index.md

 ## Customizing the theme configuration

-It is possible to add custom configuration options to your theme.
+It's possible to add custom configuration options to your theme.
 Using this method, the user can fully customize the theme without having to edit any CSS files.

 To create configuration elements it's necessary to add a `createConfig()` method to your `Theme.php`.
 This method specifies the elements you need for the configuration form.
 The first parameter is the container element of type `Shopware\Components\Form\Container\TabContainer` where you can add additional fields as well as other container elements: